FSXAC/FSXAC.github.io/docs/CIVL250/asn4.md

 ## Sustainable Issue(s) Relevant to the Spotlight SDGs

 <!--Provide a concise statement describing the 2 SDGs addressed in the BN, and your rationale for focusing on these SDGs.-->

+The sustainability development goals (SDGs) are a set of objectives to pursuit a sustainable world.
+I will address SDG #4 and SDG #11, quality education and actions to climate change respectively.

 ## Background on Spotlight SDGs